Shopify/hydrogen-v1/docs/framework/deployment.md

 ### Platform: Docker

-Assuming a Node.js server has been generated from one of the methods in the previous section, it is possible to run it inside a Docker container.
+If you've [generated a Node.js server](#platform:-node-js), then you can run it inside a Docker container.

 Install [Docker](https://www.docker.com/) and create a `Dockerfile` in your project root with the following content: